-When it comes to your health, there are many factors that you can control: what you eat, where you live and how much you exercise are just a few.
-But there are also some factors beyond your control that can have an impact.
+When it comes to your health, there are many factors you can somewhat control, including your diet, exercise and rest.
+But there are also some factors beyond your control that can affect your health.
 And top on that list is your genes.
 Just like you inherit physical traits from your family, like hair color and height, you can also inherit a predisposition to conditions like heart disease or diabetes.

 Catching these conditions early is essential to preventing and treating them.
 That’s why it’s so important to take stock of your family health history.
 Wondering how to do that?
 Here are a few things to keep in mind:

 - Start with first-degree relatives (parents and siblings) and then branch out to second-degree relatives (grandparents, cousins).

 - Ask about chronic conditions and common diseases that relatives have had and find out what older generations passed away from.

 - Ask about age at diagnosis – early appearance of many conditions can be an important indicator of genetic risk.

 - Ask about your family’s national origins – this information can help track conditions common in different regions of the world.